mamonth/typeorm-plantuml/README.md

 import { EOL } from 'os';
 import { join } from 'path';

-import { Direction, Flags, Format, TypeormUml } from 'typeorm-uml';
+import { Direction, Flags, Format, TypeormUml } from 'typeorm-plantuml';
 import { createConnection } from 'typeorm';

 createConnection().then( async ( connection ) => {